imbrianj/switchBoard/README.md

 | Weather          | Stable      | Uses Yahoo Weather                                                               |
 | XBMC             | Stable      | Basic controls work                                                              |

+### How to Contribute

+I'm always looking to add devices and services.
+Even if you're not a developer, you can help by testing, doing documentation, translating or even just expressing interest in something to help guide the effort.
+Join [##switchboard on irc.freenode.net](http://webchat.freenode.net/?channels=#%23switchboard) If you'd like to reach out.
+If you work for a device manufacturer - let me know if I can beg, borrow or steal a device from you to integrate!

 ### Controlling your PS3 -- General instructions

   Overview: You'll need to have your SwitchBoard device (computer, raspberry pi, etc.) *pretend* to be a PS3 controller (aka Sixaxis Controller) that communicates with the PS3 via Bluetooth.